DeathGumi/Food-Truck-Finder/README.md

 - [ ] Need to make it so add review saves review
 - [ ] Need to add dummy reviews
 - [ ] Need to add pictures

+# Sept 21st
+- [ ] Need to make it so add review saves review
+- [ ] Need to add dummy reviews
+- [ ] Need to add pictures
+- [ ] Maybe add food truck and save somewhere